 - Selected participants will be given the opportunity to work part-time in a field of interest.
 These participants will work alongside professionals who are in their career field.

 The SWAG program focuses on developing appropriate soft skills to ensure a smoother transition into the workforce.
 Classes take place after-school for 4 weeks.

 Selected participants receive the opportunity to work part-time in a field of interest.
 These participants will work alongside and learn from professionals who are in their desired career field.

 The GED Program is offered with both morning and evening schedules available.
 Interested applicants can visit the Center for Employment and Training Office at 605 S. Duke St. to get information/register.

 SCEA is a week-long 20 hour employability training camp followed by 4 weeks of paid work experience.
 Youth are placed throughout York County where they gain real world work experience in nonprofit organizations, schools, etc. while providing much-need services to the community.

 Helping Youth Prepare for Employment (HYPE):

 HYPE begins with a week-long 20 hour employability training camp followed by 4 weeks of paid work experience.
-After the summer portion concludes, youth will continue to receive support through quarterly after-school sessions that focus on team building, STEAM, financial literacy, leadership training and employment skills.
+Youth will continue to receive support through quarterly after-school sessions that focus on team building, STEAM, financial literacy, leadership training and employment skills.